Skip to main content

 outputDir

-Define a directory where your xml files should get stored.
+Define a directory where your XML files should get stored.
+Ignored if either logFile or setLogFile are defined.

 Type: String